nuta/operating-system-in-1000-lines/website/en/04-boot.md

 80200010 <kernel_main>:  ← kernel_main function
 80200010: 73 00 50 10   wfi
-80200014: f5 bf         j       0x80200010 <kernel_main>  ← Program Counter is here
+80200014: f5 bf         j       0x80200010 <kernel_main>  ← pc is here
 ```

-Each line of the disassembly is shown as follows:
+Each line corresponds to an instruction.
+Each column represents:

-- Address: The address of the instruction.
+- The address of the instruction.
-- Machine code: Hexadecimal dump of the machine code.
+- Hexadecimal dump of the machine code.
-- Disassembled instructions: Disassembled instructions.
+- Disassembled instructions.

 `pc 80200014` means the currently executed instruction is `j 0x80200010`.
 This confirms that QEMU has correctly reached the `kernel_main` function.